Jump to navigation

 Retrofit drains shall be of spun aluminum or copper construction,

-set in a bed of plastic cement and the top surface shall be cleaned
+bed of plastic cement and the top surface shall be cleaned and

 drain size shall match that of the existing drain line.
 The